 Action On Big Tech

 The ruling marks the first big win for federal authorities seeking to take on Big Tech’s market dominance and makes way to arrive at potential solutions, the report noted.
-The solutions could include breaking up Google’s parent Alphabet, which would have huge impact on the advertising space, it added.
-US Attorney General Merrick Garland called the ruling “a historic win for the American people” and said “no company — no matter how large or influential — is above the law”, Reuters reported.
+The solutions could include breaking up Google’s parent Alphabet, which would have a huge impact on the advertising space, it added.
+US Attorney General Merrick Garland called the ruling “a historic win for the American people” and said “no company—no matter how large or influential—is above the law,” Reuters reported.

-Also commenting on the competition aspect, White House press secretary Karine Jean-Pierre called it a “victory for the American people”, and that “Americans deserve an internet that is free, fair, and open for competition”.
+Also commenting on the competition aspect, White House press secretary Karine Jean-Pierre called it a “victory for the American people” and said that “Americans deserve an internet that is free, fair, and open for competition.”.

 Google

-The path to “remedy” however may be long and winding — through potential appeals with the US Court of Appeals, District of Columbia Circuit and the US Supreme Court, stretching into even 2026.
+The path to “remedy,” however, may be long and winding—through potential appeals with the US Court of Appeals, the District of Columbia Circuit, and the US Supreme Court, stretching into even 2026.

-Over the past four years, Amazon, Apple and Meta have also been under scrutiny of federal antitrust regulators for maintaining illegal monopolies.
+Over the past four years, Amazon, Apple, and Meta have also been under the scrutiny of federal antitrust regulators for maintaining illegal monopolies.
 Notably, Microsoft settled with the Justice Department in 2004 over claims that it forced its Internet Explorer Web browser on Windows users.

 Stay connected with Fact and US for more such news.